 Add the mushrooms, making sure not to crowd and cook for a few minutes until caramelized.
 Remove and set aside.

-Add the peppers and cook down with a little bit of salt.
+Add the peppers and garlic and cook down with a little bit of salt.

 Add the mushrooms back to the pot and then add the vinegar, the sugar, and a little bit of sea salt and cook down until absorbed; about 10 minutes.